qianweicheng/rasa/edo_pro/wangxy/XY_rasa_04/data/nlu.md

 - are you planning a version for mac of a
 - will there be a mac app
 - is there a desktop version for mac
-- do you have a version of your email app for the mac tbsp
+- do you have a version of your email app for the mac
 - do you have a mac of version beta
-- do you have a mac of version to use on tbsp
+- do you have a mac of version to use on mac
 - ism a apple mac user do you have a mac version
 - i do you plan mac version
 - do you have an apple mac version of the email app
-- i tbsp do you make a version for mac
+- do you make a version for mac
 - do you have an app for my mac or a web based version i don't know what to use for email on my mac
 - a for a mac app
 - desktop mac of version please